jordvnkm/FBAppDemo/README.md

 ## Creating posts as Page or Individual
 Users may create both published and unpublished posts using the page manager application.
 All the user needs to do is click one of the "published" or "unpublished" radio buttons.
+The api call's "published" parameter is set based on these radio buttons.

 The user may also choose between posting the content in the voice of the Page they are managing or in voice of their own personal account.
 When making the Graph api call, an additional request for the page access token is made if the POST request is made in the voice of the Page.